28 Jul Is Domiciliary Care the right choice for me or my loved one?

 The nature of domiciliary care itself means that it is totally flexible to your individual needs.
 It can be the perfect solution if your needs are going to change or aren’t permanent, for example, if you require post-hospital care where over a period of time you would get better and require less care, or a dementia sufferer who will over a period of time require more care.

 Due to the flexibility of domiciliary care, you only pay for the care you need, when you need it.
+No matter which domiciliary care company you chose, there should be a package to suit your needs.

 Unlike in care homes, our care clients are cared for on a completely personalised, individual basis.
 Carers usually come alone or as a pair (if your needs require) and become familiar, friendly faces in your everyday life.
 Your care can be completely tailored to you and you can receive help and support in basically any aspect of your life, from getting out of bed to going shopping.